 Early Discovery Preschools are based on a developmental approach to education.
-This provides direction for instructional programs that view children as active learners.
 Teachers create opportunities for a variety of active learning experiences, which nurture the child's intellectual, physical, social/emotional, and artistic development.
-Children participate at their own developmental level and pace.
+With teacher guidance, children participate at their own developmental level.